hpc2n/selecting-modules/docs/batch.md

         # to load the module "uppmax" again.
 This is how it is done here.
         module purge  > /dev/null 2>&1
         module load uppmax
+        # The Python package "numba" is included in the python_ML_packages which has both a _cpu and a _gpu version.
         module load python_ML_packages/3.11.8-gpu python/3.11.8

         # Run your Python script